Refused or lapsed building consents

 If you want to lapse your building consent after it was issued and you have not had any inspections, we will refund the inspection charges that were included in the deposit once the administration fee is deducted.

 Refunds will only be issued to the person who made the payment.

 You will need to provide a printed bank deposit slip or bank statement to enable electronic refunds.

-How to cancel a building consent or withdraw an application
+How to lapse an issued building consent or application